oui-team/bcm-data-engineer-interview/README.SENIOR.md

 | c3d3daf9-b51f-4ccb-b881-a7fcafc527f3  | AF  | NCE  | CDG  | NULL |

-Then is someone was looking for routes between `CDG` and `JFK`, you would need to make sure you don't end up in an infinite loop: `CDG` -> `NCE` -> `CDG` -> `NCE` ..... -> `JFK`
+Then if someone was looking for routes between `CDG` and `JFK` with `AF`, you would need to make sure you don't end up in an infinite loop: `CDG` -> `NCE` -> `CDG` -> `NCE` ..... -> `JFK`

-To avoid such problems, the API must not return a combination in which the originating airport is also in the list of stepovers.
+To avoid such problems, the API must not return a combination in which the originating airport is also in the list of stopovers.
+Moreover, do not forget that the each combination cannot have more than three stopovers.

 # Constraint